daronphang/coding_resources/javascript/react/styling.md

   padding: 0.5rem 1.5rem;
   color: white;

-  &:focus {   // special pseudo selector for this component only
+  & focus {   // special pseudo selector for this component only
     outline: none;
   }
 `;